Piotr1215/cloudrumble/docs/examples/k8s-services.md

 ## How does it work?

-In Kubernetes *service* i a resource that abstracts and encapsulates a way of exposing an application running in pods as a network service.
+In Kubernetes *service* is a resource that abstracts and encapsulates a way of exposing an application running in pods as a network service.

 > [!NOTE]
 > Although services do not require DNS to work, it is strongly recommended to setup DNS service on Kubernetes using an add-on.
 There are several DNS services compatible with [Kubernetes dns specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md), 2 most popular are: